-When determining the existence of nondiscriminatory harassment/bullying behavior, the College will consider the conduct from both a subjective and objective perspective.
+When determining the existence of nondiscriminatory harassment behavior, the College will consider the conduct from both a subjective and objective perspective.
 For example, how does the alleged victim perceive the conduct (subjective) and how would a reasonable person (of similar stature, in the same position) perceive the conduct (objective).

-Examples of Nondiscriminatory Harassment/Bullying Behavior
+Examples of Nondiscriminatory Harassment Behavior

-Nondiscriminatory harassment/bullying can be verbal, non-verbal or physical in nature.
-Generally, a single verbal, non-verbal, physical or written act will not constitute bullying unless it is especially severe.
-Examples of nondiscriminatory harassment/bullying might include, but are not limited to:
+Nondiscriminatory harassment behavior can be verbal, non-verbal or physical in nature.
+Generally, a single verbal, non-verbal, physical or written act may not constitution nondiscriminatory behavior unless it is especially severe.

+Examples of nondiscriminatory harassment might include, but are not limited to: